zenglab-pku/TARDIS/docs/source/Local Module.rst

 All PERMANOVA test results are stored in the :py:attr:`adata.uns` attribute named 'PERMANOVA p-value' by default.

-Chi-square Test Ranking
+Aitchison Distance Ranking
 -----------------------

-The Chi-square test ranking function helps identify guides with significantly different distributions across clusters compared to a control guide.
+The Aitchison distance ranking function helps identify guides with significantly different distributions across clusters compared to a control guide.

-.. py:function:: rank_by_chi_square(adata, cluster_field, control_guide='sgNon-targeting', guide_list=None, result_field='Chi2 p-value')
+.. py:function:: rank_by_aitchison_distance(adata, cluster_field, control_guide='sgNon-targeting', guide_list=None, result_field='Aitchison distance')

-   Ranks guides by their chi-square test p-value compared to a control guide distribution across clusters.
+   Ranks guides by their Aitchison distance compared to a control guide distribution across clusters.

    :param adata: AnnData object containing spatial transcriptomics data
    :param cluster_field: Name of the clustering field in adata.obs to use for grouping
    :param control_guide: Name of the control guide to compare against.
 Default is 'sgNon-targeting'.
    :param guide_list: Optional list of guides to analyze.
 If None, all guides will be analyzed.
 Default is None.
    :param result_field: Name of the field to store results in adata.uns.
-Default is 'Chi2 p-value'.
+Default is 'Aitchison distance'.
    :return: None.
 Results are stored in adata.uns[result_field] as a pandas DataFrame.

 The function performs chi-square tests comparing each guide's distribution across clusters to the control guide's distribution.
 A lower p-value indicates a more significant difference from the control guide pattern.